wviechtb/mathjaxr/README.md

 remotes::install_github("wviechtb/mathjaxr")
 ```

 This builds the package from source based on the current version on [GitHub](https://github.com/wviechtb/mathjaxr).
+Note that Windows users must have [Rtools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) installed for this to work.

 ## Meta